kosamir/git-playground/vim/vim.md

   `da"` Delete everything inside ", including the surrounding "
   `CTRL+v` Start visual mode, selecting columns
    =<next position> Indent
-  `zz` Scroll the current line to the center of the window
-  `zt` Scroll the current line to the top of the window
-  `zb` Scroll the current line to the bottom of the window
   `cs"'` Change the surrounding double quotes by simple quotes (surround.vim is required)
   `/\csearchString` Perform a case insensitive search
   `/\CsearchString` Perform a case sensitive search